-Amortization expense represents periodic non-cash charges that consist of amortization of various intangible assets primarily including favorable leasehold interests and certain customer relationships in the ODR segment.
+Amortization expense represents periodic non-cash charges that consist of amortization of various intangible assets primarily including favorable leasehold interests and certain customer relationships.
 As a result of the Jake Marshall Transaction, the Company recognized, in the aggregate, an additional \$5.7 million of intangible assets associated with customer relationships with third-party customers, the acquired trade name and acquired backlog.
-In addition, as a result of the ACME Transaction, the Company recognized, in the aggregate, an additional \$2.8 million of intangible assets associated with customer relationships with third-party customers and the acquired trade name, inclusive of the impact of certain measurement period adjustments.
-Lastly, as a result of the Industrial Air Transaction, the Company recognized, in the aggregate, an additional \$8.7 million of intangible assets associated with customer relationships with third-party customers, the acquired trade name, trademarks and intellectual property and the acquired backlog.
-Each of the Jake Marshall, ACME and Industrial Air-related intangible assets were recorded under the acquisition method of accounting at their estimated fair values at the acquisition date.
-See Note 3 - Acquisitions in the accompanying notes to the Company's consolidated financial statements for further discussion of the Company's acquired intangible assets as a result of the ACME Transaction and the Industrial Air Transaction.
-In addition, see Note 5 - Goodwill and Intangible Assets for further information on the Company's intangible assets.
+As a result of the ACME Transaction, the Company recognized, in the aggregate, an additional \$2.8 million of intangible assets associated with customer relationships with third-party customers and the acquired trade name, inclusive of the impact of certain measurement period adjustments.
+As a result of the Industrial Air Transaction, the Company recognized, in the aggregate, an additional \$8.7 million of intangible assets associated with customer relationships with third-party customers, the acquired trade name, trademarks and intellectual property and the acquired backlog.
+In addition, as a result of the Kent Island Transaction, the Company recognized, in the aggregate, an additional \$10.7 million of intangible assets associated with customer relationships with third-party customers, the acquired trade name and the acquired backlog.
+Lastly, as a result of the Consolidated Mechanical Transaction, the Company recognized, in the aggregate, an additional \$10.1 million of intangible assets associated with customer relationships with third-party customers and the acquired trade name.

+Each of the Jake Marshall, ACME, Industrial Air, Kent Island and Consolidated Mechanical-related intangible assets were recorded under the acquisition method of accounting at their estimated fair values at the acquisition date.
+See Note 3 - Acquisitions in the accompanying notes to the Company's consolidated financial statements for further discussion of the Company's acquired intangible assets as a result of the Kent Island and Consolidated Mechanical Transactions.
+In addition, see Note 5 - Goodwill and Intangible Assets in the accompanying notes to the Company's consolidated financial statements for further information on the Company's intangible assets.